DeBaFig/1st-term/README.md

 0) Logout
 ````

-This program have implementations to create persistent storage of the account and ticketing data.
-The system load account and ticket information from files, save account and ticket information to files and finally archive data which will no longer be actively used in the system.
+This program has implementations to create persistent storage of the account and ticketing data.
+The system load account and ticket information from files, save account and ticket information to files, and finally archive data that will no longer be actively used in the system.

 ````
 Saving session modifications...